Top 10 Hiking Tips for Women

 10. Follow Proper Trail Etiquette

 Like everything in life, there are some all-too-often unspoken norms that dictate hiking etiquette.
-It’s always easier to feel more comfortable in a new setting when you have a clear idea of the basic “rules.”
+Feeling more comfortable in a new setting is always easier when you have a clear idea of the basic “rules.”
 Walking on the right, giving uphill hikers the right-of-way, yielding to horses and bikers, and leaving no trace are easy ways to make sure you are respecting other hikers and the natural environment.
-Knowing trail etiquette before you hike will boost your confidence, and make it easier to build on-trail relationships!
+Knowing trail etiquette before you hike will boost your confidence and make it easier to build on-trail relationships!

 Disclaimer: This blog post features some affiliate links.
 This means AGC gets a small commission if you make a purchase (at no extra cost to you).
 Thank you for the support!